vikalpgandha/blockchain_basics_docs/README.md

 - This documentation will mainly follow Etherium Blockchain Network.

 - Along with documentation, There is also one demo project inside this github repo.
-This project will give indepth understanding on how to get started with truffle as demo project is created using `truffle init` command.
+This project will give basic understanding on how to get started with hardhat as demo project is created using `npx hardhat` command.

 - To setup project in your local machine, clone this repository, open terminal inside root of project and then run following command to install all dependencies `npm i`.

-- Addtiionally Truffle needs tobe installed saperately by following [this guide](#setup-truffle) to make demo project fully functional.
+- To Run above project, you will need to create .env file in your local machine. find .demo.env file in this project to find which variable needs in order to run this project.
+Get Alchemy API Key using [thid video](https://youtu.be/tfggWxfG9o0)

 # Route to follow for Complete Beginners